 Before you start trading, you must ensure that the company you decide on offers real-time data and allows you to download it.
-It would be best to also place trades through a reliable broker, regulated by the Australian Securities and Investment Commission (ASIC).
+It would be best to also place trades through a reliable broker regulated by the Australian Securities and Investment Commission (ASIC).

-To use technical analysis effectively for currency trading purposes (profit or loss is calculated from examining price charts with trend lines and support levels) then concluding what the currency may do next based on historical data analysis.
+To use technical analysis effectively for currency trading purposes (profit or loss is calculated from examining price charts with trend lines and support levels), concluding what the currency may do next based on historical data analysis.
 It is an important skill set that needs attention if profitable trading results are going to be achieved.

 Platforms can be either web-based or desktop.
 They allow you to view charts and price quotes and perform technical analysis to make educated trading decisions.
-When choosing a platform, consider its ease of use and whether it would work on the device, you plan to trade from (some platforms are PC only while others offer mobile support).
+When choosing a platform, consider its ease of use, and whether it would work on the device, you plan to trade from (some platforms are PC only while others offer mobile support).

 You need to know what currency pairings are available for CFDs before you can get started trading, so check with your brokerage service provider.
-Once you have decided which currencies you want to trade in, it is time to learn how to analyse price trends.
+Once you have decided which currencies you want to trade in, it is time to learn how to analyze price trends.
 Remember that there are several tools available that you can use for technical analysis; therefore, do your research and ensure you choose the one which works best for you.

 Japanese candlesticks show a range of data, including opening price, closing price, high and low prices, and trading volumes from the previous day.
 They help traders see current market sentiment by showing where the currency opened and closed relative to its high and low during that time frame.
 It is also easy to spot support or resistance levels on these charts and other critical areas that traders need to know about when deciding whether or not it is an excellent time to trade a particular currency.

-Fibonacci retracement is a popular tool that identifies retracement levels.
+A Fibonacci retracement is a popular tool that identifies retracement levels.
 These are areas where the market may find support if it moves lower or resistance if it moves higher.
 Traders can use it on all time frames and with all currency pairs.

 Short-term traders can use Fibonacci retracement to help them decide when to buy or sell a given currency pair.
 There is no universal rule for this technique, as each trader must decide what works best for them.

-Money management refers to the rules set up in advance that govern how much you trade, when you trade and when you increase your trading size.
+Money management refers to the rules set up in advance that govern how much you trade, when you change and when you increase your trading size.
 It is about managing risk because no matter what system or strategy you use, there is always a level of risk associated with trading.